Creating Custom Pandoc Writers in Lua

 return value of the global function Template

-default template for rendering when the user has not specified a
+uses the default template for rendering when the user has not

 /--standalone